 Illness or Personal Circumstances

-The UCAT exam rules state that candidates who present themselves to test are declaring themselves fit to sit the test.
+The UCAT Examination Rules state that candidates who present themselves to test are declaring themselves fit to sit the test.

 If you are aware of anything that might affect your performance on the day, you should not sit the test – even if it is a difficult decision to make.
 This includes candidates who fall ill or experience issues on the day of their test.